-306.6 FIREARMS TRAINING AND QUALIFICATIONS
+311.6 FIREARMS TRAINING AND QUALIFICATIONS

-All members who carry a firearm while on-duty are required to successfully complete training annually with their duty firearms.
-In addition to annual maintenance training, all members will qualify annually with their duty firearms.
+All members who carry a firearm while on-duty are required to successfully complete training every trimester with their duty firearms.
+In addition to trimester training, all members will qualify at least annually with their duty firearms.
+Members will qualify with off-duty and secondary firearms at least annually.
 Training and qualifications must be on an approved range course.

-All members carrying a firearm should receive practical training designed to simulate field situations including low-light shooting annually.
+At least annually, all members carrying a firearm should receive practical training designed to simulate field situations including low-light shooting.

-306.6.1 NON-CERTIFICATION OR NON-QUALIFICATION
+311.6.1 NON-CERTIFICATION OR NON-QUALIFICATION